Why choose Blockfoil?

 - In-house design studio

-- High levels of quality and service to the ISO 9001 quality standards
+- High levels of quality and service – to ISO 9001 quality standards

 - No job is too large or too small

-- Over 50 million sheets are foiled per year
+- Over 50 million sheets foiled every year

-- In-house die making to shorten time from receipt of artwork to press
+- In-house die making to shorten job time from receipt of artwork to press

-- In-house machine servicing and maintenance to cut downtime
+- In-house machine servicing and maintenance to cut press downtime

 The History of Blockfoil

-The offices in Manchester and Nottingham both extend their sites thus creating extra capacity.
+The offices in Manchester and Nottingham expand their sites to cope with increased volumes of work.

 The Ipswich factory installs its second MK 1060 flat bed foiling machine.